Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 Not all scrap needs to go to the yard.
 Retail stores and big brands have trade-in programs that might just offer better value—maybe even promotional credit.

 • Amazon: Turn electronics into Amazon e-gift card account credit.
-Instant store credit for those who prefer credit in return.
+Instant store credit is available for those who prefer credit in return.
 Amazon-certified recyclers ensure the responsible recycling of old devices.

-• Apple & Best Buy: Similar deals—extra cash or in-store credit in exchange for your old devices.
-Apple accepts a wide range of products, including mobile phones, desktops, and other electronics devices.
+• Apple &and Best Buy offer similardeals—: xtra cash or in-store credit in exchange for your old devices.
+Apple accepts many products, including mobile phones, desktops, and other electronic devices.

 • Gaming Console Buyback: Still have that Xbox or PlayStation?
 Trade it for bonus cash or gift cards for recycling electronics.
 Certain gaming stores have buyback programs for video game consoles that are in good condition.